sandeepkumar17/td-dev.to/blog-posts/dotnet-6-clean-architecture/dotnet-6-clean-architecture.md

 > The goal of software architecture is to minimize the human resources required to build and maintain the required system. ― Robert C. Martin, Clean Architecture

 ## Clean Architecture explained:
-The Clean Architecture is the system architecture guideline proposed by [Robert C. Martin also known as Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+Clean Architecture is the system architecture guideline proposed by [Robert C. Martin also known as Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 It is derived from many architectural guidelines such as Hexagonal Architecture, Onion Architecture, etc.
--	The main concept of the clean architecture is that the core logic of the application is changed rarely so it will be independent and considered core.
+-	The main concept of clean architecture is that the core logic of the application is changed rarely so it will be independent and considered core.
 -	The overriding rule that makes this architecture work is The Dependency Rule.
 This rule says that source code dependencies can only point inwards and nothing in an inner circle can know anything at all about something in an outer circle.
 -	By separating the software into layers, and conforming to The Dependency Rule, you will create an intrinsically testable system, with all the benefits that imply.
 When any of the external parts of the system become obsolete, like the database, or the web framework, you can replace those obsolete elements with a minimum of fuss.
 -	In clean architecture, the domain and application layers remain in the center of the design which is known as the core of the application.